middlebury/styleguide/_editorial/d.md

 `Tickets are on sale, Wednesday, June 5, at the concert hall.`

-Note: See hyphens and dashes for more on en-dash use: An en dash is longer than a hyphen and is used between inclusive numbers, to show a range.
+Note: See hyphens for more on en-dash use: An en dash is longer than a hyphen and is used between inclusive numbers, to show a range.

 In a sentence, separate the day and year with commas: